 Why a state data conference for educators?

 A smooth experience for collecting, maintaining, using and reporting high-quality data is central to the efficient operation of the Nebraska education enterprise.
 Educators and school staff who are on the front lines of data collection and reporting often do not have opportunities to attend conferences and network with persons in similar positions in other schools or Educational Service Units (ESUs).
-This conference will provide opportunities to learn about the transition from NSSRS to ADVISER, as well as hear from national, state and local experts about the latest policies and techniques in education data.
+This conference will provide opportunities to learn about how to improve data quality in the first-year of ADVISER statewide implementation, as well as hear from experts about the latest policies and techniques in education data.

 What are the goals of the conference?

 This conference will provide practical information to those on the front lines of data collection, data use and reporting.
-There will be plenary and breakout sessions that will focus on how to help ESU and local school staff ensure a successful transition from NSSRS to ADVISER.
-In addition, there will be more breakout sessions focused on how school staff can do their jobs better when it comes to data.
-Sessions will help local staff with: the transition to the ADVISER data system; staff data submission processes, assessment data collections; using the Grants Management System (GMS), overall data use for school improvement, AQuESTT-related information, and much more.
-Sessions will be scheduled with individual Student Information System (SIS) vendors.
+There will be plenary and breakout sessions that will focus on how to help ESU and local school staff ensure quality data – better data, better decisions.
+In addition, there will be more breakout sessions focused on how school staff can better do their jobs better when it comes to data.
+Sessions will help local staff with: improving data quality with the ADVISER data system; staff data submission processes, assessment data collections; using the new SPED Final Financial Reporting System (SPED FFRS), overall data use for school improvement, AQuESTT-related information, and much more.

 Who Should Attend?